alexnguyennz/vsctrust.org.nz/src/content/pages/index.md

   Providing a late-night safe zone on Courtenay Place where we offer water, phone charging, medical help, and refuge to reduce alcohol and drug related harm.
+take10auckland: >-
+  Providing a late-night safe zone outside Ellen Melville Centre where we offer water, phone charging, medical help, and refuge to reduce alcohol and drug related harm.
 take10arvos: >-
   Assisting rangatahi in our communities by providing a safe place to hang out, do homework or play some games.